Recoskie/JDasm/docs/Machine.md

 <br />

 The value 07 after the operation code is 00000111 binary.
 The binary splits apart as follows 00, 000, 111.
-The first two digits is the mode.
-The 3 digits after mode is the register code.
-The last 3 digits is the register code for the address.
+The first two digits are the mode.
+The 3 digits after the mode are the register code.
+The last 3 digits are the register code for the address.

 <br />

 This is called a ModR/M byte.
-This is used with every register, and memory operation in x86.
-When the first two mode bits are set 11 then the address is switched to a register.
+This is used with every register and memory operation in x86.
+When the first two-mode bits are set 11, then the address is switched to a register.

 <br />